Family Educational Rights and Privacy Act (FERPA)

 The use of any chosen name at North Park University should not be for purposes of misrepresentation or any other purpose that is unlawful or would violate any North Park University policy or standard.
 Chosen Name is limited to alphabetical characters, hyphens, and spaces (e.g. no symbols).
 Reverting back to legal name at any time is permitted.

 Please be advised that designating a chosen name in the University’s information systems is not the same as legally changing your name through the court system and/or other processes.
 An individual’s legal name will remain unchanged in all University-related systems.
-An individual who wishes to change their legal name in the University’s records can obtain the Name and/or Gender Change Request Form on the Student Administrative Services and/or Human Resources websites.
-Concerns or questions should be addressed to Student Administrative Services and/or Human Resources.
+An individual who wishes to change their legal name in the University’s records can obtain the Name and/or Gender Change Request Form on the Office of the Registrar and/or Human Resources web pages.
+Concerns or questions should be addressed to the Office of the Registrar and/or Human Resources.

 This policy does not form a contract of any kind and may be modified, changed, altered, by North Park University at its discretion. —Updated July 2018